openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 It is NOT RECOMMENDED for the Subject to delegate the presentation of the Credential to a third party.

+## User Authentication using Verifiable Credentials

+Clients intending to authenticate the end-user utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the Credential Issuer to another end-user.
+Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate user.

+## DIF Presentation Exchange 2.0.0

-## Fetching Presentation Definitions by Reference
+### Fetching Presentation Definitions by Reference

 In many instances the referenced server will be operated by a known federation or other trusted operator, and the URL's domain name will already be widely known.
 OPs (including SIOPs) using this URI can mitigate request forgeries by having a pre-configured set of trusted domain names and only fetching Presentation Definition from these sources.
 In addition, the Presentation Definitions could be signed by a trusted authority, such as the ICO or federation operator.

-## User Authentication using Verifiable Credentials

-Clients intending to authenticate the end-user utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the Credential Issuer to another end-user.
-Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate user.

-## JSONPath and Arbitrary Scripting
+### JSONPath and Arbitrary Scripting

 Implementers MUST make sure that JSONPath used as part of `presentation_definition` and `presentation_submission` parameters cannot be used to execute arbitrary scripts on a server.
 This can be achieved, for example, by implementing the entire syntax of the query without relying on the parsers of programming language engine.
 For details, see Section 4 of [@I-D.ietf-jsonpath-base].

-## Filters property in Presentation Exchange
+### Filters Property

 Implementers should be careful with what is used as a filter property in [@!DIF.PresentationExchange].
 For example, when using regular expressions or JSON Schemas as filters, implementers should ensure that computations and resource access are bounded with the security in mind to prevent attacks such as denial of service or unauthorized access.